Brandonniles/bn_babysitter_terminal/README.md

 # README
 ### Babysitter Calculator (Terminal Version)
-developed by Brandon Niles
+Developed by Brandon Niles

-built with Ruby 2.3.3 & RSpec 3.7.0
+Built with Ruby 2.3.3 & RSpec 3.7.0

 The babysitter: